 Basic Battery Care

-It’s important to care for batteries when they aren’t in storage.
-Batteries that are currently in use are subject to improper handling and can leak, become corroded or otherwise become defective if you’re not careful.
+Even when they aren’t in storage, caring for batteries is still important.
+Batteries that are currently in use are subject to improper handling and can leak, become corroded, or otherwise become defective if you’re not careful.

 Keep the following warnings in mind when using or disposing of batteries:

 - Keep batteries away from children.
 Coin-shaped lithium batteries are especially hazardous because they are a choking hazard.